duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ### What about...

 Nope.
-Just use JavaScript, please and thanks.
+Just use JavaScript, please and thanks :)

 ## Fathead

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 ## Longtail

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)